Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/bar.md

 data = pd.DataFrame(percentages, columns= ['Year','%'])
 ```

-A Pandas DataFrame is built from a list of tuples that hole the election year,
+A Pandas DataFrame is built from a list of tuples that holds the election year,
 and the percentage of vote the winner has received globally.

 The definition of a bar chart that represents this data will look like this: